cacophony-wj/LeS/TROUBLESHOOTING.md

 ### As soon as I start the game in the main "overworld" everybody starts spinning around and collapsing at the speed of light!

 This happens sometimes to some people when the framerate is not capped.
 Please ensure you copied over the _Game Folder Files_ as the main readme suggests.
 While you're at it, why don't you skim it again to make certain you didn't miss anything?
 I know it's long, but it's kind of important.

+### I gave something to a follower and it crashed!

+Was it less than a full stack of arrows but more than half of that stack of arrows?
+Yeah, this is a bug and can't be fixed.
+Don't do that!

+If it was something else, first launch the game and try it again.
+If it happens again report it and tell me which item it was!

 ### I have problems with the camera!
 Flickering, weird 1st person body clipping!
 Can't switch to 3rd person!